 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Art and culture are prominent themes across our voyages, alongside natural encounters and historical understanding.
-Taking the connection with Indigenous communities to the high seas, Coral Adventurer displays a curated collection of artworks that tell the stories of the communities and art centres we visit.
+Taking the connection with Indigenous communities to the high seas, our flagship vessels Coral Adventurer and Coral Geographer display a curated collection of artworks that tell the stories of the communities and art centres we visit.

-Many of the works were sourced at their origin in places we visit like Elcho Island and Maningrida.
-We’ve been offering Indigenous art-themed voyages for several years now, and have had the pleasure of Indigenous artists accompanying us to hold workshops for guests.
-These artists have included well-known Torres Strait artist Brian Robinson and David Bosun.
-The Coral Expeditions logo was even designed by Brian Robinson in 2015.
-Through our partnership with CIAF, we also held a themed sailing with Indigenous artist Naomi Hobson on the Great Barrier Reef.
+Many of the works were sourced at their origin in places we visit like Elcho Island and Maningrida in Arnhem Land.
+We have been offering Indigenous art-themed voyages years and have had the pleasure of Indigenous artists accompanying us to host workshops for guests.
+These artists have included well-known Torres Strait artists, Brian Robinson and David Bosun.
+Through our partnership with CIAF, we also held an art-themed sailing with Indigenous artist Naomi Hobson on the Great Barrier Reef.

 Community arts centres are the gold standard if you want to buy Indigenous art ethically.
-Coral Expeditions voyages through Cape York, Arnhem Land and the Torres Strait islands frequently include stops at Maningrida Arts & Culture and Babbarra Women’s Centre at Maningrida; Elcho Island Arts at Galiwin’ku; Badu Art Centre at Badu Island; Moa Arts at Moa Island; Tiwi Design on the Tiwi Islands; and Buku-Larrŋgay Mulka Centre at Yirrkala.
+Coral Expeditions voyages of Cape York, Arnhem Land and the Torres Strait islands frequently include stops at Maningrida Arts & Culture and Babbarra Women’s Centre at Maningrida, Elcho Island Arts at Galiwin’ku, Badu Art Centre at Badu Island, Moa Arts at Moa Island, Tiwi Design on the Tiwi Islands and Buku-Larrŋgay Mulka Centre at Yirrkala.

-“This is an important and aligned partnership for us on both a local and global level,” notes Commercial Director Jeff Gillies.
-“Our expedition cruise experience is built on our commitment to storytelling and the delivery of authentic expeditions into rarely-visited regions.
-We are very proud to be an ongoing supporter of CIAF with a multi-year partnership in place.
-It is a relationship our crew and team are very proud to be involved with.”
+‘This is an important and aligned partnership for us on both a local and global level,’ notes Commercial Director Jeff Gillies.
+‘Our expedition cruise experience is built on our commitment to storytelling and the delivery of authentic expeditions into rarely-visited regions.
+We are very proud to be an ongoing supporter of CIAF with a multi-year partnership in place.’

-We encourage readers to invest in art, music, creative expression, and the people who provide it.
-We are proud to support remote Australian artistic communities from the rainforest of Queensland, to the saltwater of Arnhem Land and Torres Strait, and to the red sands of the West.
+The team at Coral Expeditions are proud to support remote Australian artistic communities from the rainforest of Queensland, the saltwater of Arnhem Land and Torres Strait to the red sands of the West.